Toshiaki Kasuga: Dark days to M-1 Grand Prix 2008

 Although they happily jumped into a comedy career, they stayed unsuccessful for several years.
 One day, six years since their debut, a TV play writer called Wakabayashi in person and told him "Kasuga has no talent as a tsukkomi.
 If you want to play a boke, you'd better look for another partner."
 Wakabayashi, then the boke of the duo, relayed the comment to the then tsukkomi Kasuga, but he initially thought Wakabashi was just joking around and did not believe him at all.
 They eventually swapped their roles, went through a trial-and-error process, and finally they made the first appearance on terrestrial TV on New Year's Day of 2008.
 On December 21, 2008, the two made it all the way into the final round of the M-1 Grand Prix of the year from the consolation match.
 During the first session in the final, they were temporarily in the top position above the other eight duos, but eventually ended up 2nd behind Non Style.

 Rise to popularity

-Shaving his sideburns (a hair style called a "techno-cut"), wearing his hair parted "80/20" (80% of the hair is combed to the right and the rest to the left) and a pink sweater vest, Kasuga, a unique arrogant character, has been broadly accepted by audiences since the M-1 Grand Prix.
+Unique acts such as shaving his sideburns (a hair style called a "techno-cut"), wearing his hair parted "80/20" (80% of the hair is combed to the right and the rest to the left) with a pink sweater vest, Kasuga, has been broadly accepted by audiences since the M-1 Grand Prix.

 In October 2009, Kasuga was chosen with Wakabayashi as a new regular member for "Waratte Iitomo", the nation's most popular afternoon TV show, and a radio personality for "All Night Nippon", one of the longest-running radio programs in Japan.